-Eligible applicants are landscape architecture students currently enrolled in a LAAB- or CSLA- accredited graduate degree program at a university in the U.S. or Canada.
-Students must have a minimum grade point average of 2.5 (A or B).
+Eligible applicants are landscape architecture students currently enrolled in an LAAB- or LAAC- accredited master's degree program at a university in the U.S. or Canada.
+Students must have a minimum grade point average of 2.5 (on a 4-point scale.)
 Applicants should show commitment to underserved urban communities and addressing community-scale design issues.
 Preference is given to candidates interested in pursuing a career in the non-profit or public sector.

 Candidates will be evaluated based on their academic performance and demonstrated commitment and/or leadership in inclusive community design.
 Financial need will also be considered.